TengleDeng/AiSparkHub/README.md

 ## English

 ### Overview
-AiSparkHub is a powerful Obsidian plugin that allows you to interact with multiple AI platforms simultaneously.
-It provides a seamless integration with various AI services without requiring API keys, making it easy to enhance your note-taking experience with AI assistance.
+AiSparkHub is a powerful Obsidian plugin that enhances your note-taking experience by integrating multiple AI platforms.
+It provides flexible ways to interact with AIs directly from your notes, allowing you to gather diverse insights and cross-validate ideas from different AI platforms simultaneously.

 ### Key Features
+- **Multiple Input Methods**:
+  - Send prompts directly from your notes using `Ctrl+Enter`
+  - Use the floating prompt input box in the browser window
+  - Input in the dedicated prompt area with larger space
+- **Note Integration**:
+  - Search and include note content in your prompts
+  - Supports Obsidian's built-in search
+  - Future support for smart connections and more RAG plugins
+- **Multi-AI Support**:
-- **Multiple AI Platform Support**: Chat with various AI platforms simultaneously (ChatGPT, Grok, Gemini, Perplexity, Doubao, Kimi, etc.)
+  - Chat with various AI platforms simultaneously (ChatGPT, Grok, Gemini, Perplexity, Doubao, Kimi, etc.)
+  - Cross-validate ideas from different AI platforms
+  - No API keys required - direct web interface integration
+- **Flexible Workspace**:
+  - Dual monitor support: Notes on one screen, AI responses on another
-- **No API Required**: Direct integration with AI platforms through their web interfaces
+  - Single monitor: Seamless integration between notes and AI interfaces
-- **Global Quick Send Prompt to AI**: Use `Ctrl+Enter` to quickly send prompt
+  - Auto-hiding prompt input for clean workspace
+- **Prompt Management**:
+  - Automatic prompt history recording
-- **Prompt History**: Track and reuse your previous prompts
+  - Search and favorite prompts
-- **Multi-Send**: Send the same prompt to multiple AI assistants at once
-- **Custom Layout**: Flexible window arrangement for better workflow
-- **Platform Selection**: Enable/disable AI platforms as needed
-- **Conversation History**: Automatically save chat history for future reference
+  - Usage analytics with word clouds and trend charts
+  - Future support for saving conversations to notes

 ### Installation
 1. Open Obsidian Settings